TheMattCollins0/MattTools/Docs/Update-MattModules.md

 ```

 ## DESCRIPTION
-Update modules that are stored in PSGallery and NodePowerShellRepository
+Update modules that are stored in PSGallery and MattPersonal

 ## EXAMPLES